-Belgium adopted its first legally binding Maritime Spatial Plan for the Belgian Part of the North Sea, via Royal Decree on 20 March 2014.
+Belgium adopted its first legally binding Maritime Spatial Plan, the Maritime Spatial Plan for the Belgium Part of the North Sea, via Royal Decree on 20 March 2014.

-The planning process at the national level has a legal basis in the Marine Environment Act, amended in 2012 to include the development of a MSP.
+The EU MSP Directive is transposed into nationa legislation through the Marine Environment Act, amended in 2012 to include the development of a MSP.
 Its name was also amended to "Act for the protection of marine environment and for the organisation of maritime spatial planning in the maritime regions under the Belgian jurisdiction."
-A Royal Decree of November 20, 2012 dictates the establishment of an advisory committee and the procedure for the adoption of a MSP in the Belgian maritime regions.
-The Royal Decree of March 20, 2014 adopts the MSP.
+The Royal Decree of 13 November 2012 enacts the maritime spatial planning procedure in the Belgian maritime area and the establishment of and advisory committee on MSP.

 National MSP authority